 Unless you’re lucky enough to be a full-time athlete, time isn’t always on your side.
 But there are still ways to make the rest of your day productive, or at least not as harmful, to your training goals.

 Remember, it’s much more time consuming (and costly) to undo bad habits or deal with injuries than to be mindful of the lifestyle you’re living outside of the gym.

 Drink more water

 It’s first because it’s an obvious tip and you’ve heard it a million times.
 But most people —especially active people— don’t drink nearly the amount of water they should.
-No, soda and fancy coffee drinks don’t count.
-Find ways to make it a priority whether it’s starting off with a glass in the morning or bringing a water bottle to work.
+Find ways to make it a priority whether it’s starting off with a glass in the morning or striving to drink a certain amount at work.

-A lot of people find that just having water with them all the time (in the car, out running errands, etc.) encourages them to drink more frequently.
+A lot of people find that just having a water bottle with them all the time (in the car, out running errands, etc.) encourages them to drink more frequently.

 This is extremely important around your workouts, but gets lost in cold weather months.
 Athletes who aren’t doing a lot of metabolic conditioning (lifters) are often horrible at staying hydrated as well.
 Just because you aren’t drenched in sweat doesn’t mean you shouldn’t be paying attention to hydration!